brunurd/companion/README.md

 |DisneyPlus|:x:|DRM problem|

 ## Downloads
-:warning: **Observation:** At the moments the releases are made manually, I need time to create a proper continous distribution automation routine, follow the instruction on [How to Compile](#user-content-how-to-compile) if you want a specific version.
+:warning: **Observation:** The releases are currently deployed manually.
+I need time to create a proper Continuous Delivery automation routine.
+Follow the instruction on [How to Compile](#user-content-how-to-compile) if you want a specific version.

 [Windows x64][win-download] | [macOS][mac-download] | [Linux][linux-download]